 Very recently a foreign media outlet published a report that claims that Sony had exposed a new patent in the month of February that allows bananas, oranges, or other non-electronic objects to be used as gaming consoles or handles.
-As of late, the tech industry has seen a boom of game control technologies, such as wireless connection, gyroscope, tactile feedback, and so on.
+The tech industry has recently seen a boom of game control technologies, such as wireless connection, gyroscope, tactile feedback, and so on.

 Although the list, by no means, is exhaustive, there are some issues with its derived controller devices which are seen as more complicated, some are even more expensive, and some come with charging problems.
 Sony, who already reigns over the gaming market, has taken it upon itself to resolve issues in this particular area.